davecoll3/GotNoBeans/README.md

 Forking the GitHub Repository makes a copy of the original repository on your GitHub account; allowing you to view and/or make changes without affecting the original repository and can be done by using the following steps.
 1. Log in to GitHub and locate the repository: [GotNoBeans](https://github.com/davecoll3/GotNoBeans).
-2. Once in the repository, navigate to the "Fork" button at the top righthand corner of the page.
+2. Once in the repository, navigate to the "Fork" button at the top right hand corner of the page.
 3. Click on the fork dropdown arrow and then select "Create a new fork".
 4. You should now have a copy of the original repository in your GitHub account.